s-annamalai-fetch/terraform-provider-kubernetes/website/docs/r/daemon_set_v1.html.markdown

 * `read_only` - (Optional) Mounted read-only if true, read-write otherwise (false or unspecified).
 Defaults to false.
 * `sub_path` - (Optional) Path within the volume from which the container's volume should be mounted.
 Defaults to "" (volume's root).
 * `mount_propagation` - (Optional) Mount propagation mode.
 Defaults to "None".
 For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation)
+* `sub_path_expr` -  Expression for dynamically configuring the sub-path within the volume.

 ### `vsphere_volume`